-In the last years, several molecules, capable to orchestrate the multilineage repertoire of stem cells, have been largely enrolled to provide specific conditioned media[44,45].
-Within this context, some Authors found that medium conditioned by the use of factors such as activin A, bone morphogenetic protein 4 (BMP4), vascular endothelial growth factor (VEGF) or Dickkopf-related protein 1, can optimize cardiac development in mouse and human stem cell lines[46,47].
+In the last years, several molecules capable of orchestrating the multilineage repertoire of stem cells have been largely used to generate specific conditioned media[44,45].
+Within this context, some authors found that medium conditioned by factors such as activin A, bone morphogenetic protein 4 (BMP4), vascular endothelial growth factor (VEGF) or Dickkopf-related protein 1, can optimize cardiac development in mouse and human stem cell lines[46,47].
 BMP4 itself, in combination with inhibitors of the Activin/Nodal signaling pathways, induces differentiation of ESCs into trophoblastic cells, which show similar trophectoderm profile and are able to secrete placental hormones[48].
-Concerning the use of chemistry to convince stem cells to acquire a specific phenotype, molecules able to influence the epigenetic code, activating a molecular program of differentiation, have largely been used.
-Ventura et al[49,50] described for the first time how a hyaluronan mixed ester of butyric and retinoic acids (HBR) increases the transcription of cardiogenic genes, acting through the epigenetic regulation of a program of cardiogenesis in vitro.
-HBR was also able to promote cardiac regeneration in infarcted rat hearts, decreasing the number of apoptotic cardiomyocytes without the needs of stem cell transplantation[49-52].
-More recently, a mixture of the same molecules composing HBR, in combination with melatonin, was successfully employed to induce an osteogenic phenotype in dental pulp stem cells, suggesting the use of this cocktail for future in vivo orthopedic and dental fields application[53].
+Concerning the use of chemistry to push stem cells to specific phenotypes, molecules that can affect the epigenetic code to activate a molecular differentiation program have largely been used.
+Ventura et al[49,50] described for the first time how a hyaluronan mixed ester of butyric and retinoic acids (HBR) increases the transcription of cardiogenic genes, acting through the epigenetic regulation of a cardiogenesis program in vitro.
+HBR was also able to promote cardiac regeneration in infarcted rat hearts, decreasing the number of apoptotic cardiomyocytes without the need for stem cell transplantation[49-52].
+More recently, a mixture of HBR and melatonin was successfully employed to induce an osteogenic phenotype in dental pulp stem cells, suggesting the use of this cocktail for future in vivo orthopedic and dental applications[53].

 MODULATION OF STEM CELL COMMITMENT BY PHYSICAL STIMULI

-Electromagnetic fields (EMF) are able to interact with cells, tissues and biological systems in general[54,55].
-EMF are also able to influence phenotypic features, gene expression patterns and differentiation in MSCs, acting in a dose and time-dependent manner[56,57].
-It has been shown that a 7-d growth of MSCs onto an electro conductive polymeric substrate was able to promote the upregulation of Nestin and β-3 Tubulin, and the appearance of neural-like morphological extensions[58].
+Electromagnetic fields can interact with cells, tissues and biological systems in general[54,55] and are able to influence phenotypic features, gene expression patterns and differentiation in MSCs, acting in a dose and time-dependent manner[56,57].
+It has been shown that 7 d of MSC growth on an electro conductive polymeric substrate was sufficient to promote Nestin and β-3 Tubulin upregulation and the appearance of neural-like morphological extensions[58].
 MSCs can be employed to improve cartilage regeneration[59].
-Synthetic scaffolds and biopolymers are incorporated in stem cell cultures, to induce their growth, miming the stem cell niche[60].
-Biomaterials provide a physical environment controlling cell functions.
-The interaction between stem cells and these surfaces modulates multiple processes such as cell migration, proliferation and differentiation, as well as the extracellular matrix deposition (ECM), providing dynamic signaling able to regulate cell behavior[61,62].
+Synthetic scaffolds and biopolymers are incorporated in stem cell cultures to induce their growth, mimicking the stem cell niche[60].
+Biomaterials provide a physical environment that can control cell function.
+The interaction between stem cells and these surfaces modulates multiple processes such as cell migration, proliferation and differentiation, as well as extracellular matrix deposition, providing dynamic signaling able to regulate cell behavior[61,62].
 Non-invasive electrical stimulation therapy exerts an important role in controlling calcium channels, thus regulating the intracellular calcium concentration during chondrogenic and osteogenic stem cell differentiation, and opening novel approaches to improve tissue repair in vivo[63,64].
-Extracorporeal shock wave therapy (ESWT) is largely used for the treatment of orthopedic diseases, including tendinopathies or bone disorders, as well as for wound healing stimulation in radiation-damaged skin[65,66].
-ESWT acts stimulating angiogenesis, neovascularization, and recruitment of MSCs, inducing their proliferation and differentiation.
-These processes have been shown to involve ATP release, and increased extracellular signal–regulated kinases Erk1/2 and p38 MAPK activation, responsible for proliferative and reparative effects[67].
-Human and rat ASCs exposed to repetitive ESWT retained all of cell surface markers and exhibited increased multipotency into osteogenic and adipogenic lineages[68].
+Extracorporeal shock wave therapy (ESWT) is largely used to treat orthopedic diseases, including tendinopathies or bone disorders, as well as wound healing stimulation in radiation-damaged skin[65,66].
+ESWT stimulates angiogenesis, neovascularization, and recruitment of MSCs, inducing their proliferation and differentiation.
+These processes have been shown to involve ATP release and increased extracellular signal–regulated kinases Erk1/2 and p38 MAPK activation, which is responsible for the proliferative and reparative effects[67].
+Human and rat ASCs exposed to repetitive ESWT retained all cell surface markers and exhibited increased multipotency into osteogenic and adipogenic lineages[68].